COVID-19 Vaccine Information

-- Phase 1 will include high-risk healthcare personnel and staff (emergency department staff, COVID-19 patient units, EMS), and residents of long term care facilities (nursing homes).
-For more details regarding who is included in Phase 1, please visit the Virginia Department of Health website.
+- Phase 1a will include high-risk healthcare personnel and staff (emergency department staff, COVID-19 patient units, EMS), and residents of long term care facilities (nursing homes).

-- Phase 2 will include other workers in essential industries, people with medical issues that put them at high-risk for COVID-19, and people 65 years and older.
+- Phase 1b will include frontline essential workers, people with medical issues that put them at high-risk for COVID-19, and people 65 years and older.

 - Phase 1c will include other essential workers.
 Later phases will include the remaining general population.
 You can visit vdh.virginia.gov/covid-19-vaccine to find more details on who is included in each phase and to learn when you will be eligible to receive the vaccine based on your age, location, occupation, and health condition.
 Visit cdc.gov to learn more about the vaccine.

 Optima Health is actively monitoring the situation and will provide more detailed information as it becomes available.
 You may also visit the Virginia Department of Health and The Centers for Disease Control and Prevention (CDC) websites for more information.

 We are working to remove barriers to care and to provide safe options for all of our members.
 Additionally, we are working to make care more accessible to our members, and to make sure members have continued access to the prescriptions drugs they need.